BruceHaley/ExportPipelineDefinitions/README.md

 # Export Azure DevOps Pipeline Definitions
-This app traverses all your Azure DevOps pipeline definitions and saves them to your local drive.
-This makes managing large numbers of pipelines easier by listing them and by making them searchable.
+This app traverses all your Azure DevOps pipeline definitions in all projects and saves them to your local drive.
+This makes managing large numbers of pipelines easier by listing them and making them searchable.

 It finds all the pipelines to which you have access in your organization.
 - It saves classic pipelines as .json files and yaml pipelines as .yml files, organized in a hierarchical folder tree.
-- It generates a list of the pipelines in markdown format.
+- It generates a list of all pipelines in Markdown format.
-- It writes the pipeline projects and names to a spreadsheet.
+- It writes the pipeline names and their projects to a spreadsheet.

 **Benefits:**
-- This lets you key-word search all pipelines at once using "Find in Files" in Visual Studio, VS Code, or other search tool.
+- This lets you key-word search globally all pipelines across all projects using "Find in Files" in Visual Studio, VS Code, or other search tool.
 - If you run this app periodically and save the results, you can build a pipeline history archive.
 - If you manage a large number of ADO pipelines, **you need this app.**